- 24 Jan 2022

 Trace for an Endpoint

-You can view the traces in a similar way from the Traces tab of the API Endpoint details page.
+You can view the traces similarly from the Traces tab of the API Endpoint details page.

 View traces and spans

-You can view the same trace as from the Endpoint or Services page (as explained above) from the Traces page.
-The Traces page provides you with the option of visualizing the trace data based on various metrics.
+You can view the same trace from the Endpoint or Services page (as explained above) from the Traces page.
+The Traces page allows you to visualize the trace data based on various metrics.
 The Traceable platform receives raw span data from its agent.
 Traceable's business logic creates the trace and the Endpoint trace (the sub-segment of the trace) from these spans.

 The following screenshot shows all the Endpoint traces for the last 1-hour (selected from the top menu).
 You can filter or apply conditions to narrow down the search.
 Traceable provides many inbuilt filters.
 If a filter has an associated operation, it is displayed when you enter a space in the search bar.